Interactive E-Learning Strategies to Boost Learner Engagement

 Labeled graphics

 Labeled graphics are images or illustrations with clickable markers to highlight important areas or reveal additional information.
 For example, in a safety training course, learners might click on different sections of an image to learn about potential hazards in their workplace.
+This feature can enhance learning by facilitating interaction with visual scenes or data.e, learners might click on different sections of an image to learn about potential hazards in their workplace.
 This feature can enhance learning by facilitating interaction with visual scenes or data.

 At the highest level of e-learning interactivity, learners engage in fully immersive experiences like 360° images, interactive videos, simulations, games, and media-rich role-play or branching scenarios.
 These types of interactions replicate real-world environments and decision-making processes, allowing employees to practice skills in a safe, controlled space.
 For example: